A-Star100/sonicbot/README.md

    That is the key weighing system.
 Using it, certain keys will be pressed more than others via `random.choice()` in Python.
 Adjusting these values adjust the bias level per key.

 3. The bot doesn't work.
-   > [!WARNING]
-   > In order for this bot to work (especially on macOS), you **must** allow Terminal to control your computer.
+   In order for this bot to work (especially on macOS), you **must** allow Terminal to control your computer.
 Why?
 Otherwise, the bot cannot send inputs.
 It's completely safe.
 If you're             worried, check the code.